laughingclouds/gem5-forbidden-knowledge/README.md

 An amateurs thoughts and documentation on Gem5 source code.

+Open in [Obsidian](https://obsidian.md/) for the image embeds to work.

 **Why?**
 As more than just a simulator but a ["simulator platform"](https://www.gem5.org/documentation/learning_gem5/introduction/#what-is-gem5) gem5 requires you to add "new capabilities" to work on "novel" ideas.
 Naturally, that means making changes to the source code of gem5 itself.
 Sadly not many tutorials/guides exist that would explain the source.
 There is [one](https://github.com/cirosantilli/linux-kernel-module-cheat) by [Ciro Santilli](https://cirosantilli.com/) but he has stopped working on it.

-The attempt will be to document code behaviour of the [stable branch](https://github.com/gem5/gem5/tree/stable) of the gem5 source code.
+My attempt will be to document code behaviour of the [stable branch](https://github.com/gem5/gem5/tree/stable) of the gem5 source code.
+I will try to relate the code with Computer Architecture theory wherever and whenever I can.

 > As previously stated, this is an amateurs documentation.
 The language used will not be the most technically accurate and might even be wrong.
 I will make all the effort possible to keep things as accurate as possible but I'm not making any promises.
 This is a hobby project after all.